lackhove/restic-kit/README.md

 Send an email notification with backup report details from JSON logs in a directory.
 The command parses JSON logs from the directory and generates a formatted email with backup summaries, snapshot tables, error attachments, and repository check status.

+**Execution Order**: Email summaries are displayed in chronological order based on the modification time of the exitcode files, ensuring the email reflects the actual sequence of backup operations (backup → check → snapshots → forget).

 ### notify-http

 Perform a single HTTP GET request to notify an external service.